 The film overall is a bit uneven.
 But the final chase with Max driving the tanker is one of the great movie sequences — a ballet of kinetic action that channels Buster Keaton’s The General (1926), and climaxes with a sensational twist that reveals the depth of Max’s sacrifice.

-Released during a terrifying era of the Cold War, The Road Warrior remains a powerful evocation of the global fear of nuclear armageddon, as well as a distillation of the punk aesthetic at a time when it stood for working class indignation and not just the sale bin at Hot Topic.
+Released during a terrifying era of the Cold War, The Road Warrior (1982) remains a powerful evocation of the global fear of nuclear armageddon.
+It also captures the punk aesthetic at a time when it stood for working class indignation and not just the sale bin at Hot Topic.

 BEST MOVIE SEQUELS OF ALL TIME — BOND